-On the grounds of the South Kingstown Public Library in Peace Dale, RI stands The Weaver, a bronze bas-relief sculpture by Daniel Chester French, best known as the sculptor of the Lincoln Memorial in Washington, D.C.
-It is French's only work in Rhode Island.
+On the grounds of the South Kingstown Public Library in Peace Dale, RI stands The Weaver, a bronze high-relief sculpture by Daniel Chester French, best known as the creator of the Lincoln Memorial.
+It is his only work in Rhode Island.
 Dedicated in October, 1920, it was commissioned by Caroline Hazard in memory of her father and her two brothers.

 Above the sculpture appear these lines, written by Caroline Hazard:

 Life Spins the Thread Time Weaves the Pattern God Designed

 The Fabric of the Stuff He Leaves to Men of Noble Mind